LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-5-7.png)

-In this case, we found that the nearest neighbor method can achieve a classification success rate of nearly 7.3%.
-This is just the result of using raw data without further processing and analysis.
-If we do more research on the data itself, we still have the potential to continue to improve the classification success rate.
-Readers interested in classifiers can refer to related resources for more in-depth exploration, which will further enhance the ability of classifiers to classify different types of data.
+In our experiment, the nearest neighbor method showed a success rate of about 7.3% in classifying floods.
+This is just a basic attempt, using unprocessed data.
+With more detailed analysis and research on the data, we can likely improve our success rate.
+For those interested in data classification, further study in this area can help enhance the effectiveness of these classifiers in dealing with various types of data.

 ## References